Skip to content

 Device Groups

 You can now select this group from the Devices -> All Devices link in the navigation at the top.
-You can also use the group to map alert rules to by creating an alert mapping Overview -> Alerts -> Rule Mapping.
+You can also use map your device groups to an alert rule in the section Match devices, groups and locations list against any alert rule.